Skip to content

 • by

-What Is “Starfish” in Tagalog?
+What Is Starfish in Tagalog?
 Pronunciation and Basics

 Sea stars have a central disk and arms (usually five, but some species have 10–50), tube feet for movement and feeding, and a water vascular system for locomotion.
 In the Philippines, common species include the blue star (Linckia laevigata), crown-of-thorns starfish (Acanthaster planci), and red knobbed starfish.
+For more scientific classification, you can visit the World Register of Marine Species or FishBase.

 Fascinating Facts About Bituin-Dagat in Philippine Waters

-How to Use “Bituin-Dagat” in Everyday Tagalog: 12 Example Sentences
+How to Use Bituin-Dagat in Everyday Tagalog: 12 Example Sentences

 1. Ang bituin-dagat ay hindi isda kundi echinoderm.
 (The starfish is not a fish but an echinoderm.)